awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-parameter.md

 ### AWS Systems Manager Parameter String Example<a name="aws-resource-ssm-parameter--examples--AWS_Systems_Manager_Parameter_String_Example"></a>

-The following example snippet creates a Systems Manager parameter with a `String` type\.
+The following example snippet creates a Systems Manager parameter with a `String` type and adds the tag key\-value pair `"Environment":"Dev"`\.

 #### JSON<a name="aws-resource-ssm-parameter--examples--AWS_Systems_Manager_Parameter_String_Example--json"></a>